 Define your goals.

 Leaving school is tough, and it can be hard to know where to begin a career.
 After spending years studying and gaining critical skills and qualifications, school leavers may be feeling confused by the process of entering the working world.
 The first steps are defining your goals, planning your future, and working out where you would like to work.
+There are various paths to choose from, each with its own unique rewards.
+For example, those who love technology might want to explore careers in software development, while individuals who enjoy helping others could look into roles such as social work or caregiving.
+Understanding the caregiver definition and the roles they play can be a great starting point.
+Similarly, consider searching the responsibilities of a software developer to gain insight into the dynamic and innovative world of tech.

 Research career pathways.